 Call (937) 775-2556 to schedule an appointment for reviewing your findings and assistance with choosing majors and making decisions in managing your career.

 Obtain your access code from the Wright State Career Center?
 Then start using TypeFocus »

 Assessments may be used as part of the career exploration advising process.

-Assessments tools are discretionary and completed on the recommendation of a Career Services adviser, after consultation.
+Assessments tools are discretionary and completed on the recommendation of a Wright State Career Center adviser, after consultation.

-The Career Services adviser delivers the assessment results and facilitates interpretation.
+Wright State Career Center advisers delivers the assessment results and facilitates interpretation.